pic

 julia>

-We first show that broadcasting can be applied to any iterable object, including tuples and ranges.
+Broadcasting isn't exclusive to vectors.
+Indeed, it can be applied to any iterable collection, including tuples and ranges.

 x = (1, 2, 3) # or simply x = 1, 2, 3